weirlab/Shawanah-Notebook/README.md

 #If you are comparing your species to another person in this class, you will need to bring their proteome into your folder too!
 #Otherwise, skip to run orthofinder.

-PARTNERGENOME=MOWA_IF09D02
+PARTNERGENOME="MOWA_IF09D02"

-cp /home/USER5/MOWA_IF09D02/functional_ann/MOWA_IF09D02.standardplus.namedproteins.fasta .
+##cp /home/USER5/MOWA_IF09D02/functional_ann/MOWA_IF09D02.standardplus.namedproteins.fasta . ##SEEMED TO HAVE SKIPPED

 #or, if they skipped the homology part: (remove the hashtag if you need to run it)
-#cp /home/USERNAME_OF_YOUR_PARTNER/"PARTNERGENOME"/functional_ann/"$PARTNERGENOME".standardplus.proteins.fasta .
+cp /home/USER5/MOWA_IF09D02/functional_ann/MOWA_IF09D02.standardplus.proteins.fasta .

 #run OrthoFinder!!!
 time /home/0_PROGRAMS/OrthoFinder/orthofinder -n MGWA_VELO045 -b /home/0_BIOD98/OrthoFinder_passerines/WorkingDirectory -f . -t 24 > Orthofinder.MGWA_VELO045.log